Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 - An API product that is versioned and published to the
   {{site.konnect_short_name}} Dev Portal so that it appears in the catalog.

-- The API product version can be in any runtime group, as long as the following conditions are met:

-  - API product versions **not** in the `default` runtime group must be proxied with a version of {{site.base_gateway}} >= 3.0

-  - API product versions in the `default` runtime group can be proxied with any version of {{site.base_gateway}}

 - It is recommended that an API product version is linked to a Gateway service.

 - If you are using [OpenID Connect](#oidc-flow) for your authorization: